Seattle Marathon: Seattle Quadzilla

-The Seattle Marathon is the last of a series of four marathons in four days referred to as the Seattle Quadzilla.
-The race series also includes the Wattle Waddle Marathon on Thursday, the Wishbone Run on Friday, and the Seattle Ghost Marathon on Saturday.
+The Seattle Marathon used to be the last of a series of four marathons in four days referred to as the Seattle Quadzilla.
+The race series also included the Wattle Waddle Marathon on Thursday, the Wishbone Run on Friday, and the Ghost of Seattle Marathon on Saturday.

 There were 24 finishers in 2010, the first year the series was held.